Why the Distinction Matters: Understanding Neurodivergence and Trauma

 Let’s start with a simple distinction:

 Now here’s where it gets complex: they can look incredibly similar.
+Both trauma and neurodivergence can manifest as:

 Difficulty with eye contact